stelijahsoftware/marelias-notepad/README.md

 [H] - Put top bar on bottom for easier access to save button & rename..etc [H] - Publish to gplay [WIP]
-[H] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [M] - Show total notes count (+ on folders?)
+[H] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [h] - Keep recently searched for items in search list [M] - Show total notes count (+ on folders?)
 [M] - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
-[M] - Edit note title from note edit screen
-[L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
+[M] - Edit note title from note edit screen (like snotepad) [L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
 [L] - Highlight briefly when going back (see Merge requests on github) (this feature is not implemented yet in upstream) [L] - Add button to insert date yyy-mm-dd?